Debt Consolidation Care

 Credit

-A sum of money borrowed from a credit grantor subject to payment at a later stage usually with a periodical interest imposed on the actual borrowed amount.
+A sum of money borrowed from a creditor, subject to payment at a later date usually with a periodical interest included in the repayments.

 Credit Bureau

-An agency that maintains your credit history and provides credit report to lenders to help make decisions while extending credit.
-The three major credit reporting agencies (CRA) are Equifax, Experian and TransUnion.
+An agency that maintains your credit history and provides lenders with a credit report to help them make decisions before extending credit to a consumer.
+The three major credit reporting agencies (CRA) are Equifax, Experian, and TransUnion.

 Credit Report